 Based on my current age, what are my odds of needing long-term care in the next five years?

 Figure 2.
-It’s not until you reach your nineties that you have more than 50/50 odds of needing long-term care.
+If you’re healthy at 65, it won’t be until you reach your nineties that you’ll have more than 50/50 odds of needing long-term care.

 Sources: Long-Term Care and Financial Planning, Health View Services, June 2021; Long-Term Insurance Facts – Data – Statistics – 2022 Reports, American Association for Long-Term Care Insurance, 2022, www.aaltci.org.